GladysNalvarte/mean/README.md

 # mean
-code for the testing workshop
-We will use travis
+repo to learn how to use travis